rodpayne/home-assistant_person_location/README.md

   password: !secret icloud_rod
   account_name: rod
 ```
-The method used to select device trackers and associate them with a person will likely be enhanced in the future.
 </details>

 ### **Service: person_location/process_trigger**
 This is the service that is called by automation `Person Location Update` following a state change of a device tracker such as a phone, watch, or car.
 It creates/updates a Home Assistant sensor named `sensor.<personName>_location`.
+The configuration can also specify that this be done for all `person` entities and/or for selected "device trackers".
 <details>
   <summary>Click for More Details</summary>